Last Updated on March 24, 2021 by Helga Dosa

 You can travel a fair way on Rome’s inexpensive public transport system.
 Daily and weekly tickets are available.
 These include unlimited metro, bus, and train travel within the Commune di Roma.
 Prices of these tickets are very reasonable.
 You can also buy a standard ticket that is valid for one Metro ride or for 75 minutes on the buses.
 Unfortunately, pickpockets frequent the public transport system, especially crowded buses and the Metro, so keep this in mind while travelling.

-These tips should help you discover Rome without breaking the bank!
+Rome is definitely a place that you should add to your Italy itinerary!
+These tips should also help you to discover Rome on a budget without breaking the bank!

 By Lisa-Anne Sanderson